Alternate Fighter: Expanded

 Fighter Expanded

 In 5e, the Fighter, while mechanically balanced, falls short of the fantasy it tries to capture.
-The Alternate Fighter strives to capture the fantasy of playing a master of battle.
-Included below are additional options for the Alternate Fighter class:
+The Alternate Fighter strives to recapture the fantasy of playing a master of battle.
+Included her are additional options for the Alternate Fighter:

 Additional Fighting Styles.
 The Fighting Styles included in this document may be more exotic, specific, or dangerous than those included with the base Alternate Fighter class.